-KY Practice Tests
+Kentucky Practice Tests

 It is a good idea to aim a little higher on a practice test.
-Take enough tests to make sure you can reach a score of 92 percent with ease.
+Take enough tests to make sure you can reach a score of 92 percent or more.

-Who Must Take the Test?
+Who Must Take the Kentucky Written Knowledge Test?

 All first-time applicants must pass the Kentucky knowledge test.

 If you have a valid out-of-state license, the written test is normally waived.
 Should you let your out-of-state license expire at least one day, you must pass the written and vision tests.

 All non-U.S. citizens, except for permanent residents, holding a valid license from another state or country must take the written test.

 You also need to take the knowledge test, if you let your Kentucky driver’s license expire for more than one year or if the state has revoked or suspended your license for more than one year.

 The Kentucky written knowledge test has questions about driving rules, regulations, procedures, and highway signs.
 Answers to all questions are found in the Kentucky Driver Manual.

 How Many Questions does the Kentucky Knowledge Test have?